-In addition to this policy, Headteachers/LGB/ board of Trustees will be made aware of Shropshire Safeguarding Community Partnership's (SSCP) local arrangements for action together with the processes and principles for sharing information within the school and with the three safeguarding partners, other organisations, agencies and practitioners as required.
+In addition to this policy, governing bodies/Board of Trustees will be made aware of Shropshire Safeguarding Community Partnership's (SSCP) local arrangements for action together with the processes and principles for sharing information within the school and with the three safeguarding partners, other organisations, agencies and practitioners as required.

-4. Serious Concerns
+5. Serious Concerns